terrorizer1980/postman-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 ![View Schema](https://assets.postman.com/postman-docs/watch-api-view-schema.jpg)

 > If you created the API and modified the schema from the same account, you will not receive email or in-app notifications for changes made.

+## Watching a Collection

+The watch option allows you to receive an email/in-app notification when your team member belonging to the same workspace modifies the collection for example adding a new request, renaming the collection, modifying the existing requests and so on.

+Once you've created the collection, click the __watch__ option to start watching the collection.

+After enabling the watch option, you will get a pop-up notification stating "__You are watching this Collection__."

+Being a watcher, you will be notified whenever the collection is modified.
+If you're watching a collection in your current team workspace, you will see notifications whenever changes are made to the collection in Postman even if you are logged into a different account.

+Click the bell icon on the top right corner to view the notification.
+The popup will indicate further information about the updated collection.

+In addition to this, you will receive an email with the information regarding who has made the change, what the change was, and when it was made.

+Click the __View__ button to view the collection in the web dashboard.

+> If you created the collection and modified it from the same account, you will not receive email or in-app notifications for changes made.

 ## Developing an API